Sam Francis (writer): Thought and legacy

 Writing in The Week, the commentator Michael Brendan Dougherty wrote that Francis's writings, and his rejection of movement conservatism, presaged Donald Trump's victory in the 2016 U.S. presidential election.
-In September 2017 the New York Times columnist David Brooks wrote: "The only time I saw Sam Francis face-to-face — in The Washington Times cafeteria sometime in the late 1980s or early 1990s — I thought he was a crank, but it's clear now that he was at that moment becoming one of the most prescient writers of the past 50 years.
+In September 2017, the New York Times columnist David Brooks wrote: "The only time I saw Sam Francis face-to-face — in The Washington Times cafeteria sometime in the late 1980s or early 1990s — I thought he was a crank, but it's clear now that he was at that moment becoming one of the most prescient writers of the past 50 years.
 There's very little Donald Trump has done or said that Francis didn't champion a quarter century ago."
 In 2023, the historian Joshua Tait said that "Before a Trump-inspired resurgence in interest in Francis, he was a cautionary tale from conservative intellectual history."

-During the 2022 U.S. elections, the Republican Party candidates Blake Masters and Joe Kent promoted Francis' writings.
+During the 2022 U.S. elections, the Republican Party candidates Blake Masters and Joe Kent promoted Francis's writings.

 Although Francis sometimes engaged with Christian thinkers and publications during his life, he was also harshly critical of Christianity in his later years and his worldview has been described as irreligious and materialistic.
 Francis wrote that "Christianity today is the enemy of the West and the race that created it" and suggested that the "religious wrong" operated under a "false consciousness" that prevented white Christians from recognizing their true interests.
 Because of this, he has been cited as part of a trend toward increasingly "secular, even pagan" ideas among certain segments of the American radical right.